DenJens/Hangfire.Documentation/deployment-to-production/making-aspnet-app-always-running.rst

 Note that for the last entry, ``WebApplication1.ApplicationPreload`` is the full name of a class in your application that implements ``IProcessHostPreloadClient`` and ``WebApplication1`` is the name of your application's library.
 You can read more about this `here <http://www.asp.net/whitepapers/aspnet4#0.2__Toc253429241>`_.

-There is no need to set IdleTimeout to zero -- when Application pool's start mode is set to ``AlwaysRunning``, idle timeout does not work anymore.
+There is no need to set IdleTimeout to zero -- when the Application pool's start mode is set to ``AlwaysRunning``, idle timeout does not work anymore.

 Ensuring auto-start feature is working
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~